bealers/eliza-faq/doc/scratch.md

 some sensilbe workflow, but clunky/not suitible
 ![image](https://hackmd.io/_uploads/Sk0GZIKYJl.png)
 - tried a few more, starting to feel like we need a custom bot
+- found some repos on Github, nothing jumped out
-- need to confirm workflow
+- **need to confirm workflow**